How to find free books online, find free PDF books online. Search for books you want, plus magazines and newspapers, free online.

 HathiTrust Digital Library

-Like Internet Archive, HathiTrust is a huge non-profit archive, with 8 million book titles and 460,000 serial titles, as of early 2022.
-About 40% of those are public domain items available to anyone for online reading.
+Like Internet Archive, HathiTrust is a huge non-profit archive, with 18 million digitized items.
+Many of those are public domain items available to anyone for online reading.
 If you’re a member of one of their partner institutions, you may be able to gain access to items not in the public domain.
+If not, you can still use the site to find modern book titles.

-Don’t miss HathiTrust’s 7,000 ‘Collections‘.
-These are mostly book lists with links to online HathiTrust books, created by users on subjects they were researching.
+Don’t miss HathiTrust’s 8,000+ Featured Collections.
+These are mostly book lists with links to online HathiTrust books, created by users on subjects they researched.

 Internet Archive Books Collection

-This collection holds 3 million ‘modern’ (non-public domain) books; 85% of them in English.
+This collection holds 4 million ‘modern’ (non-public domain) books; 85% of them in English.
+These are available to you to read online, free of charge.
 Somewhat confusingly, the Internet Archive has a second site, Open Library, from which you can access the same books via a different interface.
 Your Internet Archive log-on gives you access to both sites.
+The Internet Archive has by far the best free online collection of books that are NOT in the public domain.
+In other words, this is where you can actually read modern books online.

 Subject Searches at Internet Archive

 In my opinion, it probably isn’t possible for someone who isn’t a search expert to carry out thorough subject searches on the Internet Archive.
-Most book records were apparently created using Library of Congress or Dewey Decimal System terminology and structure, so non-librarians won’t easily find them.
-Many books were entered into their system with minimal subject metadata, so even a librarian may not be able to locate them.
+Most book records were apparently created using Library of Congress or Dewey Decimal System terminology and structure, so non-librarians won’t easily find the right search terms.
+Many books were entered into their system with minimal subject metadata, so even a librarian may not be able to locate those books.
 Given those caveats, the Internet Archive book collection is enormous, so a persistent subject search will usually turn up many books.

+Start at Internet Archive Texts to Borrow (4 million non-Public Domain) or Internet Archive All Books (7 million, includes books in the Public Domain).
 Use the Advanced Search screen.
-If you’re on an Internet Archive page, you can usually find it by clicking inside the search box found in the top right corner.
+If you’re on an Internet Archive page, you can find Advanced Search by clicking inside the search box found in the top right corner.

 This image shows the top portion of the Advanced Search page.
-When you carry out a subject search, type “internetarchivebooks” into the Collection field, to limit the search to books.
-There is no Subject: field shown, so I type “Subject” into a Custom Field and then fill in my subject words in the empty field after “contains”.
+When you wish to carry out a subject search in “Texts to Borrow“, type internetarchivebooks into the Collection field.
+There is no Subject: field shown, so I type Subject into a Custom field and then fill in my subject words in the empty field after contains.
 If you aren’t familiar with how search engines think, read the explanations at the bottom of the Advanced Search page before trying searches of more than one word.

 My favorite cheat for subject searches is to first locate a few titles on my subject, using simple subject searches, bibliographies, or the online catalogs above.
 I then use this Advanced Search page to do a title search for each book.
-If a book is on Internet Archive, the metadata on its page will list one or more “Topics“.
-These topics have hyperlinks, and by clicking each topic that fits my subject, it will carry out a search for all the Internet Archive books with that topic.
-Look among the books in the search results for related topics to carry out a more thorough subject search.
+If a book is on Internet Archive, the metadata on its page will usually list one or more Topics.
+These topics have hyperlinks under them.
+When you are on a book page, click on any topic that fits your subject, and it will carry out a search for all the Internet Archive books containing that topic in their metadata.
+Look among the books in your search results for other relevant topics, and repeat.

 Borrowing from Internet Archive